Persian Cat Eye Care

 The transition in the eye color of Persian cats typically starts around 6 to 8 weeks.
 By the time these fluffy felines reach 6 months, their eyes gleam with their permanent hue.

 So, if you’re documenting the growth journey of your Persian kitten and notice a shift in their eye color, it’s a natural part of their development.
+This change in eye color in the early months is a characteristic feature of Persian cats, making them even more intriguing.

 visual representation of the Persian Cat Eye Color Evolution